dalong0514/readnotes/20210201读书笔记/2021034Excel-VBA-Programming-for-DummiesR01.md

 Figure 3-5 shows the options you can access by clicking the Editor tab of the Options dialog box.
 Use the options in the Editor tab to control how certain things work in the VBE.

-#### Auto Syntax Check option
+Auto Syntax Check option:

 The Auto Syntax Check setting determines whether the VBE pops up a dialog box if it discovers a syntax error while you're entering your VBA code.
 The dialog box tells roughly what the problem is.
 If you don't choose this setting, the VBE flags syntax errors by displaying them in a different color from the rest of the code, and you don't have to deal with any dialog boxes popping up on your screen.

 FIGURE 3-5: The Editor tab of the Options dialog box.

-#### Require Variable Declaration option

-If the Require Variable Declaration option is set, VBE inserts the following statement at the beginning of each new VBA module you insert:
+Require Variable Declaration option: If the Require Variable Declaration option is set, VBE inserts the following statement at the beginning of each new VBA module you insert:

 ```c
 Option Explicit